grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 12: Regular Expressions

-Regular Expressions allow us to search for patterns in strings and extract data
+Regular Expressions allow us to search for patterns in strings and extract data from strings using the regular expression programming language.

 13: Network Programming